neo-antonio/mimo-python-ai/README.md

 # mimo-python-ai
 Mimo is an online gamified course that teaches programming languages.
 Here are my projects for the Mimo Python AI Developer course.
-I added a bit of alterations and modifications to the original project templates.
+I added a bit of alterations and modifications to some of the original project templates.

 ## Licensing